technicated/swift-evolution/proposals/YYYY-variadic-generics.md

   }
 }
 ```
-A variadic value can also be passed as the variadic argument of a variadic function (wow!).
-The operation is again performed by using the `...` syntax to indicate that the elements of the variadic values should be passed to the function one by one:
+A variadic value can also be passed as the variadic argument of a variadic function (what a mouthful!).
+The operation is again performed by using the `...` syntax to indicate at the call site that the elements of the variadic values should be passed to the function one by one:
 ```swift
 extension ZipSequence: Sequence {
   func makeIterator() -> Iterator {